Exam submissions and home exams

 - Your submission must be anonymous.
 Do not write your name anywhere, including in the file name.

-- We that you state your candidate number (in the introduction).
+- We would appreciate if you state your candidate number (in the introduction).
 You can find it on StudentWeb.

-- You will be asked to agree on an academic integrity commitment statement after you have uploaded your exam paper.
+- You will be asked to agree on an academic integrity commitment statement after you have uploaded your exam paper (click below for bigger text).

 - Note that MF is using a plagiarism checker.
 The examiners will receive a plagiarism report on your submission.
 It is therefore crucial that you refer to sources correctly, both in the running text and the bibliography.
 See the resources for academic writing below.